arnabganguly/Kafkaconnect/README.md

 A  _sink connector_  delivers data from Kafka topics into other systems, which might be indexes such as Elasticsearch, storage systems such as Azure Blob storage, or databases.

-**Most connectors are maintained by the community, while others are supported by Confluent or its partners.
+**Most connectors are maintained by the community, while others are supported by Confluent or its partners at Confluent Connector Hub .
 One can normally find connectors for most popular systems, like Azure Blob , Azure Data Lake Store, Elastic Search etc.